vserova/book/pages/ch_core.md

     args.SetConstraint("someString",
                        &(*new CArgAllow_Strings, "this", "that", "etc"));

 There are two other pre-defined constraint classes: [CArgAllow\_Symbols](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCArgAllow__Symbols.html) and [CArgAllow\_String](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCArgAllow__String.html).
 If the value provided on the command line is not in the allowed set of values specified for that argument, then an exception will be generated.
-This exception can be caught and handled in the usual manner, as described in the discussion of [Generating a USAGE message.](#ch-core.CArgDescriptions-Usage)
+This exception can be caught and handled in the usual manner, as described in the discussion of [Generating a USAGE message.](#ch_core.CArgDescriptions_Usage)

-<a name="ch-core.CArgDescriptions-App"></a>
+<a name="ch_core.CArgDescriptions_App"></a>

 #### Using ***CArgDescriptions*** in Applications